Coming of Age in Samoa: Anthropological reception and reactions

 Some anthropologists criticized Freeman on methodological and empirical grounds.
 For example, they stated that Freeman had conflated publicly articulated ideals with behavioral norms – that is, while many Samoan women would admit in public that it is ideal to remain a virgin, in practice they engaged in high levels of premarital sex and boasted about their sexual affairs among themselves.
 Freeman's own data documented the existence of premarital sexual activity in Samoa.
 In a western Samoan village, he documented that 20% of 15 year-olds, 30% of 16 year-olds, and 40% of 17 year-olds had engaged in premarital sex.
 In 1983, the American Anthropological Association held a special session to discuss Freeman's book, to which they did not invite him.
 Their criticism was made formal at the 82nd annual meeting of the American Anthropological Association the next month in Chicago, where a special session, to which Freeman was not invited, was held to discuss his book.
 They passed a motion declaring Freeman's Margaret Mead and Samoa "poorly written, unscientific, irresponsible, and misleading".
 Freeman commented that "to seek to dispose of a major scientific issue by a show of hands is a striking demonstration of the way in which belief can come to dominate the thinking of scholars".

 In the years that followed, anthropologists vigorously debated these issues.
 Two scholars who published on the issue include Appell, who stated "I found Freeman's argument to be completely convincing"; and Brady, who stated "Freeman's book discovers little but tends to reinforce what many anthropologists already suspected" regarding the adequacy of Mead's ethnography.
 They were supported by several others.

+Eleanor Leacock traveled to Samoa in 1985 and undertook research among the youth living in urban areas.
+The research results indicate that the assertions of Derek Freeman were seriously flawed.
+Leacock pointed out that Mead's famous Samoan fieldwork was undertaken on an outer island that had not been colonialized.
+Freeman, meanwhile, had undertaken fieldwork in an urban slum plagued by drug abuse, structural unemployment, and gang violence.
+Lowell Holmes – who completed a lesser-publicized re-study – commented later: "Mead was better able to identify with, and therefore establish rapport with, adolescents and young adults on issues of sexuality than either I (at age 29, married with a wife and child) or Freeman, ten years my senior."